DataScienceUB/PFM/projects1920.md

 sunscreen.
 These functionalities would ideally be directly implemented on a mobile platform (e.g. Android), but could initially also be developed on a stationary platform as a proof of concept.
-We are also looking for longer-term involvement if the candidate/s are interested.
+We are also looking for **longer-term involvement** if the candidate/s are interested.

+Advisors: Kevin Schädler & Jordi Vitrià

+Requirements: project for one person.

 ## Predicting Chaos